sfc-gh-gsomerville/Cortex_Transcripts/README.md

 - **Foreign Key Relationships**: Maintains data integrity across related tables
 - **Batch Processing**: Supports efficient processing of multiple records
 - **Python**: Streamlit application development using Pandas and Plotly Express

-## Getting Started

-1. Execute scripts in the `Create_Transcripts` directory to set up the database
-2. Run the `Data_Prep` scripts to transform and export the data
-3. Execute the `Analytics_Setup` scripts to analyze the conversation content
-4. Copy the python code into a Streamlit-in-Snoflake (SiS) app in Snowflake to visualize and explore the results

-For detailed instructions on each step, refer to the markdown documentation files in each directory.

 ## Use Cases